The Lyricist Lounge Show: Synopsis

 The Lyricist Lounge Show combined traditional comedic skits with the breakthrough concept of lyrical sketches, an innovative convergence of hip-hop music and theatrical narratives.
 Farcical comedic sketches pushed the envelope of political correctness, while lyrical acts showcased the talent of the show's resident rappers, who performed humorous vignettes with rhyming dialogue and hip hop beats.
 The lyrical sketches featured a variety of hip hop artists such as Q-Tip, Mos Def, Cee-Lo, Common, Tash, Snoop Dogg, Erykah Badu, Krayzie Bone, Slick Rick, MC Lyte, Rawkus Records Producer, DJ Etch-A-Sketch, and a host of others.

 The ensemble cast of the series included rappers Wordsworth, Master Fuol, and Baby Power (aka BabeePower).
 All three were responsible for creating, writing, and producing the lyrical sketches.
-Marty Belafsky, Tracee Ellis Ross, Heather McDonald, Mike Ricca and Jordan Black formed the comedic side of the cast, each with their own original brand of humor.
+Def Jef appeared as a frequent collaborator.
+Marty Belafsky, Tracee Ellis Ross, Heather McDonald, Mike Ricca, Dartanyan Edmonds, and Jordan Black formed the comedic side of the cast, each with their own original brand of humor.
 Due to high production costs and conflict between the show's producers and MTV, the show lasted for only two seasons.